-Module 0: Setup and orientation
+Module 0: Setup, orientation and intro

-Duration: ~15 minutes
+Duration: ~20 minutes

 What you’ll learn